Defined student/athlete as:

 COMMUNICATION YOU SHOULD EXPECT FROM THE COACH:

-(Emergency medical release form should be filled out for every athlete.)
+(Emergency medical release form should be filled out for every athlete.
+Athletes should notify the coach as well as our Athletic Trainer.)

 - Discipline resulting in the denial of your child’s participation.
 When a coach decides to sit an athlete, the communication will be directly to the athlete and not to the parents.
 Issues concerning suspension from the athletic director will be communicated through mail to the parents as well as a discussion with the athlete.